Thinking of visiting Hue? Don’t go before reading these 8 answers

 Imperial City Hue

-Hue Imperial Citadel represents a major historical site, having been the capital of the Nguyen Dynasty for 140 years, from 1805 to 1945.
-Today, this gem is considered a priceless relic as part of the Hue Monument Complex, recognized by UNESCO as a World Heritage Cultural Site.
+The Imperial Citadel of Hue is a significant historical site, serving as the capital of the Nguyen dynasty from 1805 to 1945.
+Now part of the UNESCO-listed Hue Monument Complex, it stands as a treasured relic.

 .jpg)